Boxing Day in Canada: Employment Rights and Celebrations

 Beyond the major celebrations, some other Boxing Day traditions include:

-• Mumming – In parts of Newfoundland, people dress up in colourful costumes and masks and put on impromptu parades or plays known as mumming.
+• Mumming: In parts of Newfoundland, people dress up in colourful costumes and masks and put on impromptu parades or plays known as mumming.

-• Charity – Food drives, monetary donations, and major fundraising efforts happen nationwide on Boxing Day to give back.
+• Charity: Food drives, monetary donations, and major fundraising efforts happen nationwide on Boxing Day to give back.

-• Parades – Community parades and festivals occur, much like a second Christmas celebration.
+• Parades: Community parades and festivals occur, much like a second Christmas celebration.

-• Parties – Friends and neighbours get together for potlucks, gift exchanges, and parties on their day off.
+• Parties: Friends and neighbours get together for potlucks, gift exchanges, and parties on their day off.

-How Other Commonwealth Countries Celebrate Boxing Day?
+How do Other Commonwealth Countries Celebrate Boxing Day?

 Canada is not alone in its Boxing Day celebrations.
 Here is a comparison of festivities in other Commonwealth countries: